 Put the sausage into the fridge, uncovered for about 2-3 hours to dry out the casings slightly, then package and either freeze for future use or use up in the next few days.

-This was an experience, but I can’t say it was the best sausage ever.
-I have made another batch (a beer base for a beer garden inspired party) that I also felt fell a little short in the flavor department.
-I will be working on improving the flavor with a few more batches, though I can’t promise it’s something I’ll rush to do, knowing whats in store for me when I open that next package of casings up.
+This was an experience, but I can’t say it was the best Italian sausage ever.
+I made another batch (a beer base for a beer garden inspired party) that I also felt fell a little short in the flavor department.
+I will be working on improving the flavor with a few more batches, though I can’t promise it’s something I’ll rush to do.
+Especially knowing what’s in store for me when I open that next package of casings up.